 Is your business practicing the best I.T. compliance?
 Conventionally, organizations and security teams counted on firewalls, content filters, and access restrictions to protect their digital assets.
-However, in the view of modern and complex security threats that organizations face, security tools are undergoing a major paradigm shift.
-Traditional security tools cannot account for cyberattacks that happen due to human error and data exploitation.
+However, given organizations’ modern and complex security threats, security tools are undergoing a major paradigm shift.
+Traditional security tools cannot account for cyberattacks due to human error and data exploitation.

 What You Will Learn In This Article:

 One of the core objectives of I.T. compliance is to execute an outline of a strategic and ethical security framework for an organization.
-The legal part of I.T. compliance offers good policies and I.T. infrastructure to businesses.
+The legal part of I.T. compliance offers businesses good computer support and I.T. infrastructure.

 I.T. compliance mitigates the following risks for an organization:

 - Loss of sensitive data and information

 - Loss of money and revenues